 Development of gross motor skills involves the larger and stronger muscle groups that enable your child to hold their head up, sit, crawl, stand, walk, run, hop and skip.
 For your child with ASD encourage the following to develop confidence and coordination.

-Skills to encourage: Provide a safe environment where your child can learn to walk without holding onto anything
+Skills to encourage: Provide a safe environment where your child can learn to walk and then move to walking without holding onto anything

 Skills to encourage: Exposure to climbing equipment in a playground or steps and stairs in your house

 Skills to encourage: Find a safe enclosed space for running so your child can learn the difference between running and walking

 Skills to encourage: Jumping with both feet off the floor, use a mini trampoline, jump forward and backwards

 Catching and kicking